Dashboard views

 - Project switcher — Click the project name at the top to switch between projects you have access to.

 - Goal list — All goals in the project, ordered by priority (P0 first).
 Click a goal to filter all views to that goal’s tasks.
-Off-track goals show a red indicator.
+Off Track goals show a red indicator.

 Detail panels